tlevine/dada.pink/bicycle-on-airplane/index.md

 decreased accountability for the supervisors, and this lack of accountability is much of my frustration with organizations.

+### Running away from fights
+This conclusion about my powerlessness was quite a relief as it led quickly to the following corollary:
+I can't control whether bad stuff happens to me, and nobody else is going to help, so it isn't worth even trying to protect my self or my things.

+I amended this over the past year or so:
+There is one thing that you can do, and that is to run away from the fighting.
+That's sometimes pretty hard, of course, (For example, school is pretty much required until you're 16 in the United States.) but at least it sometimes works.

+You can see this in my reluctance to go to big cities, my disillusion about [real work](/!/career-advice/), and my interest in [dada](/!/dada/).

 ## What I want you to do if you're still reading this